interledgerjs/koa-web-monetization/README.md

 - `opts.plugin` - Supply an ILP plugin.
 Defaults to using Moneyd.
 - `opts.maxBalance` - The maximum balance that can be associated with any user.
 Defaults to `Infinity`.
-- `opts.receiveEndpointUrl` - The endpoint in your Hapi route configuration that specifies where a user pays streams PSK packets to your site.
+- `opts.receiveEndpointUrl` - The endpoint in your Koa route configuration that specifies where a user pays streams PSK packets to your site.
 Defaults to `/__monetizer/{id}` where `{id}` is the server generated ID (stored in the browser as a cookie).
 - `opts.cookieName` - The cookie key name for your server generated payer ID.
 Defaults to `__monetizer`.
 - `opts.cookieOptions` - Cookie configurations for Koa.
 See [Koa ctx setting cookies options](http://koajs.com/) for more details!
 Only defaults are `httpOnly: false`
 ### Receiver